 * Making online mediation cost effective and profitable

 * Exploiting the opportunities for online mediation within lawyer free courts and tribunals

 1. Reading material covering the above topics.

-2. Access to a series of video/slide presentation covering each of the above topics to view in your own time with no date limit.
+2. Access to a series of 6 video/slide presentations in total covering each of the above topics to view in your own time with no date limit.

-4. A series of webinars with experts and leaders in the field.
+4. A minimum of four live, one hour, webinars with experts and leaders in the field.

 5. A 1 hour sessions of personal 1:1 training (or, at an additional quoted fee, group training for a firm) with the emphasis on assistance with marketing in selected categories of disputes.
 One will be at the outset (to enable marketing advice to be personalised) and one at the end of the core program.
 These sessions will be by web conferencing although in-person meetings can be arranged for an additional fee.